The Isle of Barra

 The solution?
 A blackboard with your name and room on it, a system requiring no room keys/cards, and an honesty jar to leave your outstanding balance.
 Talk about trusting!

-The shower room is available to non-guests, again in exchange for a donation in the honesty jar.
-AND, if you’re a fan of mackeral, look no further than the hostel fridge, where local youngsters catch it fresh from right outside.
+There was even some mackerel in the hostel fridge, which local youngsters catch fresh from right outside.
 Your donations = well earned pocket money.

 You will inevitably end up in the legendary Castlebay Bar, whether you like it not.
 The simple task of walking in a straight line will become a challenge when you succumb to a night in this renowned establishment.